OKDuncan/State-of-Scale/README.md

 3. Submitt bounty through Metamask.
 4. Once submitted please send a link to support@stateofscale.com.

+There will be a discord server we will direct hackers to discuss details with bounty sponsors throughout the hackathon.

-Excellent, tyty, will be in touch with next steps soon.
+Excellent, tyty, will be in touch soon.

 ~The State of Scale Crew